[Anaconda×Diagrams] Drawing a configuration diagram using Python

 /home/conda-test/anaconda3/bin/python Python 3.13.9

-This means you don't have to install them one by one using pip install.
+the need to install them one by one using `pip install`.

 , NumPy